Information Content of Systems as a Physical Principle

-providing that some abstract entropies $\Habs$ fulfill set of axioms.
-In particular Shannon and von Neuman entropies satisfy these axioms (cf. \cite{GPT_entropies}).
-We assume that (i) mutual information $\Iabs$ is defined as $\Iabs(S:F)=\Habs(S)-\Habs(S|F)$; (ii) entropy of the system is bounded by $\Habs(S)\leq\log_2 d$; (iii) conditional entropy of any system correlated with classical one is non-negative $\Habs(S|C)\geq0$ where $C$ is classical system; (iv) strong supperadditivity $\Habs(SA)+\Habs(SB)\leq\Habs(SAB)+\Habs(S)$; (v) information processing inequality for measurement $\Iabs(S:A)\geq\Iabs(X:A)$ where $X$ denotes measurement outcome.
-For detailed proof of~\eqref{eq:principle_conc} as well as its generalisations see SEC.~\ref{appendix_ICP_proof}. }

-We show violation of \eqref{eq:principle_conc} in two elementary examples: (i) post-quantum theories represented here by sbit; (ii) incomplete theories where as example we consider hbit, and postpone discussion of more advanced cases to the further part of the paper Sec.~\ref{sec:UPandRAC}.
-To show violation for sbit and hbit, we evaluate \eqref{eq:principle_conc} on the state:

-where $\omega^{S}_{i,j}$ is the sbit or hbit in the state that the outcome $i,j$ after measuring $X,Z$ respectively is certain (i.e. $p(a=i|x=X)=1$ and $p(a=j|x=Z)=1$).
+Below we shall show violation of \eqref{eq:principle_conc} in two elementary examples: (i) non-local theories represented here by so-called sbit (square-bit)~\cite{SW_relaxed_uncertainty}; (ii) epistemically restricted theories where as example we consider hbit (hidden-bit)~\cite{hbit_toy_model,spekkens_epist_rest} and postpone discussion of more advanced cases to the further part of the paper.
+To show violation for sbit and hbit, we evaluate \eqref{eq:principle_conc} on the state of \eqref{eq:state} with $\omega^{S}_{i,j}$ being the such state of sbit or hbit that the outcome $i,j$ after measuring $X,Z$ respectively is certain (i.e. $p(a=i|x=X)=1$ and $p(a=j|x=Z)=1$).
 Information encoded in the observables is completely uncorrelated i.e $I(A:B)=0$ for $\omega^{SAB}$.
-Since there is no uncertainty in the system, information encoded in each observable might be recover completely hence $I(X:A)=I(Z:B)=1$.
+Since there is no uncertainty in the system, information encoded in each observable might be recovered completely hence $I(X:A)=I(Z:B)=1$.
 Taking that together we obtain violation of \eqref{eq:principle_conc} since $I(X:A)+I(Z:B)-I(A:B) = 2 > 1$.
-At this point it is worth to notice that in the case of hbit, violation comes from the fact, that observed dimension $d$ is different from what we could call "intrinsic" system dimension: the observables available in theory have two outputs while the internal state of system is described by $2$ classical bits.
-The theory is incomplete because of lack of fine grained observable that could access full information available in the system.
+At this point it is worth to notice that in the case of hbit, violation comes from the fact, that the observed dimension $d$ is different from what we could call "intrinsic" system dimension: the observables available in theory have two outputs while the internal state of the system is described by $2$ classical bits.
+The theory is incomplete because of lack of fine grained observable with four outputs that could access full information available in the system.
+Note that, lack of such observable excludes possibility of measuring the two observables one after another (in which case, one would eventually access both bits): indeed, then one could define the fine grained observable as the subsequent measurement of the dichotomic observables.